 |2012||Russell Athletic (Virginia Tech vs. Rutgers)|

-Foster, who was a finalist three previous times (1999, 2001, 2005) for the award given to the nation’s top assistant football coach, has gained a well-deserved reputation as one of the nation’s most respected defensive coaches while serving on Frank Beamer’s football staff at Tech.
+Foster, who was a finalist three previous times (1999, 2001, 2005) for the award given to the nation’s top assistant football coach, has gained a well-deserved reputation as one of the nation’s most respected defensive coaches.
+Over the past three seasons Tech leads all FBS programs, permitting opponents to convert at a mere 29.0 percent rate on third downs.

 In 2008, despite losing seven starters to NFL camps from the 2007 team, his young and inexperienced group finished seventh in the nation in total defense and in the top 20 of five other categories.
 In 2009, his group rounded into form late and finished 12th in the country in total defense and was led by All-American Cody Grimm.
 His young group led the nation in 2010 in turnover margin and tied for second in the country in passes intercepted (23) with All-American Jayron Hosley leading the way as the Hokies claimed another ACC title.